Vasu77df/RAID-Signature-Cleaner-for-LSI-RAID/README.md

 ### On CentOS 6

 - Login to the server as root

-- Password: *americaneagle2020*

 - navigate to *root* directory